Code-Institute-Submissions/MSP1_art_club/assets/docs/TESTING.md

 Had a separate Kindle Fire to see responsiveness on all pages of changes from landscape to portrait views.
 Landscape had button link navigation whilst portrait had 'hamburger' menu drop downs.

+### Peer review and feedback
+Mentor and peer review mentioned 'jumping images' on bootstrap carousel was distracting.
+After investigation with Chrome's Inspect, found that removing bootstrap suggested class 'slide' from carouselCaptions stopped the 'jumping images'.

+On wider screens/vewports the carousel image caption overran the image.
+Remedy was to introduce a media query for larger viewports with an override of carouselCaption paragraph of:

+        * width: min-content
+        * opacity: 0.75
+        * margin-left: auto
+        * margin-right: auto

+May not be the ideal solution.